Jay Jackson (baseball): Pittsburgh Pirates

-On November 20, 2013, Jackson signed a minor league contract with the Pittsburgh Pirates organization that included an invitation to spring training.
+On November 20, 2013, Jackson signed a minor league contract with the Pittsburgh Pirates that included an invitation to spring training.
 He began the 2014 season with the Triple-A Indianapolis Indians, logging a 5–4 record and 4.89 ERA in 25 appearances.

 Milwaukee Brewers

-On August 7, 2014, Jackson was traded to the Milwaukee Brewers in exchange for cash considerations.
-He finished the year with the Triple-A Nashville Sounds, recording a 5.06 ERA in 6 starts.
+On August 7, 2014, Jackson was traded to the Milwaukee Brewers for cash.
+He finished the year with the Triple-A Nashville Sounds, recording a 5.06 ERA in six starts.
 On November 4, he elected free agency.

 San Diego Padres

 On January 26, 2015, Jackson signed a minor league contract with the San Diego Padres that included an invitation to spring training.
 He began the year with the Double-A San Antonio Missions before being promoted to the Triple-A El Paso Chihuahuas.
 On September 14, Jackson was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day, pitching two-thirds of an inning against the Arizona Diamondbacks and allowing two earned runs.
-He finished the year with a 6.23 ERA in 6 major league games.
+He finished the year with a 6.23 ERA in six major league games.
 Jackson was released by the Padres on December 26 so he could pursue an opportunity in Japan.